-On May 30, 2019, one of our consolidated VIEs, Hywin Wealth Management declared to distribute RMB150,000 profit to its shareholders, which resulted in an RMB127,500 and RMB22,500 dividend payable to Hywin Financial Holding Group Co., Ltd. and Ms. Wang Dian, respectively.
-We do not have any other plan to pay any dividends on our ordinary shares or ADSs in the foreseeable future.
+We did not declare or pay any dividend during the year ended June 30, 2022 and do not have any plan to pay any dividends on our ordinary shares or ADSs in the foreseeable future.
 We intend to retain most, if not all, of our available funds and any future earnings to operate and expand our business.

-Any other future determination to pay dividends will be made at the discretion of our board of directors and may be based on a number of factors, including our future operations and earnings, capital requirements and surplus, general financial condition, contractual restrictions and other factors that the board of directors may deem relevant.
+Any future determination to pay dividends will be made at the discretion of our board of directors and may be based on a number of factors, including our future operations and earnings, capital requirements and surplus, general financial condition, contractual restrictions and other factors that the board of directors may deem relevant.
 If we pay any dividends, we will pay our ADS holders to the same extent as holders of our ordinary shares, subject to the terms of the deposit agreement, including the fees and expenses payable thereunder.
 See "Item 12.
-Description of Securities Other than Equity Securities - D. American Depositary Shares."
-Cash dividends on our ordinary shares, if any, will be paid in U.S. dollars
+Description of Securities Other than Equity Securities-D. American Depositary Shares."
+Cash dividends on our ordinary shares, if any, will be paid in U.S. dollars.

 We are an exempted company incorporated in the Cayman Islands.
 Under Cayman Islands law, a Cayman Islands company may pay a dividend on its shares out of either profit or share premium amount, provided that in no circumstances may a dividend be paid if this would result in the company being unable to pay its debts due in the ordinary course of business.
 In order for us to distribute any dividends to our shareholders and ADS holders, we may rely on dividends distributed by our PRC subsidiaries.
 PRC regulations may restrict the ability of our PRC subsidiaries to pay dividends to us.
 See "Item 4.
-Information on the Company - B. Business Overview - Regulation-Regulations on Dividend Distribution."
+Information on the Company-B. Business Overview-Regulations-Regulations on Dividend Distribution."